Internet bot: Commercial bots

 There has been a great deal of controversy about the use of bots in an automated trading function.
 Auction website eBay took legal action in an attempt to suppress a third-party company from using bots to look for bargains on its site; this approach backfired on eBay and attracted the attention of further bots.
 The United Kingdom-based bet exchange, Betfair, saw such a large amount of traffic coming from bots that it launched a WebService API aimed at bot programmers, through which it can actively manage bot interactions.

 Bot farms are known to be used in online app stores, like the Apple App Store and Google Play, to manipulate positions or increase positive ratings/reviews.

-A rapidly growing, benign form of internet bot is the chatbot.
+A rapidly growing form of internet bot is the chatbot.
 From 2016, when Facebook Messenger allowed developers to place chatbots on their platform, there has been an exponential growth of their use on that app alone.
 30,000 bots were created for Messenger in the first six months, rising to 100,000 by September 2017.
 Avi Ben Ezra, CTO of SnatchBot, told Forbes that evidence from the use of their chatbot building platform pointed to a near future saving of millions of hours of human labor as 'live chat' on websites was replaced with bots.

 Companies use internet bots to increase online engagement and streamline communication.
 Companies often use bots to cut down on cost; instead of employing people to communicate with consumers, companies have developed new ways to be efficient.
-These chatbots are used to answer customers' questions: for example, Domino's developed a chatbot that can take orders via Facebook Messenger.
+These chatbots are used to answer customers' questions; for example, Domino's developed a chatbot that can take orders via Facebook Messenger.
 Chatbots allow companies to allocate their employees' time to other tasks.